 Stress fractures are typically what is known as an “overuse injury”.
 It commonly happens in response to a heavy workload placed on the bone.
 Over time, a buildup of calcium occurs around the bone when it’s overused.
 If the bone is not able to repair itself while not undergoing stress, tiny cracks may form, resulting in what is know as a stress fracture.
 It typically occurs in the foot, leg and pelvis.
 Some symptoms can include pain and swelling.
 Because it’s more common for women to develop osteoporosis, they’re much more likely to obtain a stress fracture.
 When the lower part of the body is overused, the bones of the feet are at great risk for stress fractures.

 Activities where too much pressure is put on the feet can cause stress fractures.
-To learn more, contact our doctors from Westfield Foot & Ankle Specialists.
-Our podiatrists can provide the care you need to keep your pain free and on your feet.
+To learn more, contact one of our podiatrists from Westfield Foot & Ankle Specialists.
+Our doctors can provide the care you need to keep your pain free and on your feet.

 Dealing with Stress Fractures of the Foot and Ankle